 For clogged drains or just to freshen drains I put about half a cup of baking soda down the drain then pour in about a cup of vinegar.
 It will foam and bubble for a minute, then I pour boiling water from the kettle down the drain until it stops foaming.
 Works great.

 Forget using baking soda and smelly vinegar.
 Go to Walgreens and buy a 'Zip-It' drain cleaner.
-Slip it down into the drain and pull all the slime and hair out in less than 30 seconds.
-No smell, no fizzing up, no follow up procedures.
-Just a clean drain.

 I am looking for the idea posted in the Reader's Digest on how to declog the bathtub drain.
 It mentioned baking soda and some other stuff and said it really worked.

 I clean my coffee maker with vinegar, then use the hot vinegar and pour it into my bathtub drain where I have put 1/2 cup of baking soda.
 I clean two for the effort of one!

 I tried and failed to find the link, but there was a Reader's Digest article (October 2008) where a family went on a spending fast.
 The first big hurdle was sludge coming up in their tub.

 <b>Editor's Note:</b> Here it is: http://www.rd.c rticle99718.html

 From that article..."On a website called thriftyfun.com, thousands of users posted tip after penny-saving tip on conserving cash.
 There wasn't a crisis on earth, it seemed, that couldn't be averted with some combination of baking soda, white vinegar, lemon juice, salt, and a certain dishwashing liquid.
 I squirted a shot of Dawn in a kettle of boiling water, poured it into the shower, and the goop slrrrrged down the drain.
 Materials used: 10 cents.
 The look on Ruth's face after I actually fixed something: priceless."